Terms and Conditions

 Pell Grants

-Pell Grants disbursements are delivered based on a student's level of enrollment.
+Pell Grants disbursements are calculated based on a student's level of enrollment intensity percentage.

 Post-Baccalaureate Teacher Certification Students